Azure/azure-iot-sdks/c/doc/devbox_setup.md

 build.cmd
 ```

 This script uses cmake to make a folder called "cmake_ce8" in your home directory and generates in that folder a Visual Studio solution called azure_iot_sdks.sln.
-The script will then proceed to build the solution and run tests.
+The script will then proceed to build the HTTP sample.

 > Note: you will not be able to run the samples until you configure them with a valid IoT hub device connection string.
 For more information, see [running a C sample application on Windows Embedded Compact 2013 on a Toradex module](../../doc/get_started/wince2013-toradex-module-c.md).